Domaine Rolet - Arbois Vin de Paille 2015 (37,5 cl)

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated Estate (2023 Guide) Selected (Please note that this guide is a ranking, and as such, all the estates listed here—even those without a star—represent, in our view, the pinnacle of French winemaking.)
+Rated estate (2023 guide) Selected (Please note that this guide is a ranking, and as such, all the estates listed here—even those without a star—represent, in our view, the pinnacle of French winemaking.)

 About the estate:

 The Arbois appellation owes a great deal to the Rolet estate.
 While it has managed over the years to maintain a distinctive style—a blend of classic winemaking rooted in Jura traditions and technical expertise—the estate has not always achieved consistency across its entire range.
 The wines characterized by aging under a veil (particularly the yellow wines of Arbois) are the most consistently successful.
 In the spring of 2018, the estate and its vineyards were acquired by the Devillard family, well known for their Burgundy production, along with other shareholders.
-Under the leadership of Cédric Ducoté, the latest vintages demonstrate greater stylistic confidence and more consistency, which we are delighted to see.
+Under the leadership of Cédric Ducoté, the latest vintages show greater stylistic confidence and more consistency, which we are delighted to see.

 Wine Enthusiast